 Next up in the season is Taking Up Serpents by composer Kamala Sankaram and Chicago based librettist Jerre Dye.
 The opera, which will have three performances at Studebaker Theater in February 2021, is COT’s first mainstage opera composed by a woman and will be conducted by Yankovskaya.
 The work premiered at Washington National Opera as an hourlong opera, but COT has commissioned an expansion of the work with On Site Opera in New York City.
 Featuring distinctive instrumentation like electric guitar and waterphone, the opera tells the story of a young woman and her estranged preacher father.

-Il Postino, by the late Mexican-American composer Daniel Catán closes out the season with three performances at the Studebaker in April 2021.
+Il Postino, composed by the late Mexican-American composer Daniel Catán, closes out the season with three performances at the Studebaker in April 2021.
 The opera adapts the Oscar-winning 1994 film of the same name and tells the story of a man who becomes the postman and friend of Pablo Neruda.
 The work, which is set in Italy and sung in Spanish, will be conducted by Mexican-born composer Iván López Reynoso and will star tenors David Lomelí as Neruda and Daniel Montenegro as the titular postman.

 General director Ashley Magnus, who has said that she hopes to steer COT and its home city to “the forefront of new opera,” maintains that even in these troubled times, the company is “moving forward with the belief that opera truly is a living, resilient art form.”